radiocosmology/alpenhorn/demo/demo-script.md

 Now let's simulate what would happen if we wanted to move this transport node from `alpen3` to `alpen1` over the Snearkernet.
-(Normally, to increase throughput of the Snearkernet, we would wait for the node to fill up.)
+(Normally, to increase throughput of the Snearkernet, we would wait for the node to fill up, but we're not going to wait for that in this demo.)

-The first step is to deactivate the alpenhorn node:
+The first step is to deactivate the alpenhorn node to tell alpenhorn to stop managing it:
 ```
 alpenhorn node deactivate transport1
 ```